mohamedametti-png/illiquid-to-liquid-signal-projection/README.md

 # Illiquid-to-Liquid Signal Projection

-This repository presents a quantitative research project inspired by a challenge proposed by Qube Research & Technologies (QRT).
+This repository presents a machine learning project inspired by a challenge proposed by Qube Research & Technologies (QRT).
 The objective is to transfer predictive signals from illiquid assets to liquid instruments by learning cross-asset relationships.